spotify/docker-maven-plugin/README.md

       </executions>
     </plugin>

-You can skip Docker build with `-DskipDockerBuild` and skip Docker tag with `-DskipDockerTag`.
+You can skip Docker goals bound to Maven phases with:

+* `-DskipDockerBuild` to skip image build
+* `-DskipDockerTag` to skip image tag
+* `-DskipDockerPush` to skip image push

 To remove the image named `foobar` run the following command: